nickhalmagyi/nickhalmagyi.github.io/_posts/2018-08-15-multiprocessing-in-python.md

 enterprising that they have written a clean multiprocessing wrapper for numpy/pandas/Scikit-learn: meet [Dask](https://dask.pydata.org/en/latest/).
 However to integrate multiprocessing beyond these standard and excellent python libraries, I think one must utilize something like the multiprocessing library.
-Quite generally, I think understanding a little bit of parallelization is a worthy notch in ones belt.
+More generally, understanding a little bit of parallelization is a worthy notch in ones belt.

 There are quite a few resources out there to learn about multiprocessing in Python, I strongly recommend people read up about processes vs threads and the GIL but here I am going to be quite modest and offer my